dwyl/product-owner-guide/readme.md

   something they aren't doing or are doing poorly and focus on that!_) 🔍
 10. Be familiar with _existing_ UX/UI through personal use of other/existing
 Apps/services to know what can be done/re-used. ♻️
-11. Trust that your technical team is knowledgeable/skilful/motivated and does not need "baby sitting" ... 🙄
+11. Trust the expertise of your technical team on matters of technical importance (although feel free to ask them to try to learn more about _why_ certain things matter when you may not be familiar with what they are) :punch:
-12. Note, in order to be able to perform these responsibilities it's important that POs have been given the authority and means necessary to complete them. :rocket:
+12. Note, in order to be able to perform these responsibilities it's important that POs have been given the authority and means necessary to complete them. :muscle:

 *product backlog: a prioritised features list for the product found on github.